Start a community service organisation

 Form a work group

 The purpose of this group is to set up the new organisation.
-Ideally the group consist of about five to seven people to share the workload but at the same time keep decision-making quick and less formal.
-If the work group includes some-one who is affected by the issue their experience and connections can be invaluable.
-For more details about setting up the work group go to the QUT page on work groups.
+Ideally the group consists of about five to seven people to share the workload but at the same time keep decision-making quick and less formal.
+If the work group includes someone who is affected by the issue their experience and connections can be invaluable.

 Define who you are and what you do

-Your mission and what you want to achieve should be top of mind from the start.
+Your mission and what you want to achieve should be at the top of your mind from the start.
 If you have crystallised your thoughts about the group’s purpose it will make it easier to decide the structure of your group and whether or not to incorporate.

 Choose a name